HelpBot Assistant

 cd quasar-project

-Now that quasar-project is ready to run with default settings, let’s add the Syncfusion® Vue Chart component to the project.
+Now that quasar-project is ready, add the Syncfusion® Vue Chart component to the project.

 Add Syncfusion® Vue packages